MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## How shortcuts use cloud connections

-ADLS and S3 shortcut authorization is delegated through the use of cloud connections.
+ADLS and S3 shortcut authorization is delegated by using cloud connections.
 When you create a new ADLS or S3 shortcut, you either create a new connection or select an existing connection for the data source.
 Setting a connection for a shortcut is a bind operation.
 Only users with permission on the connection can perform the bind operation.
 If you don't have permissions on the connection, you can't create new shortcuts using that connection.

 ## Permissions